ansys/pymapdl/doc/index.rst

 License
 -------

-pyansys is licensed under the MIT license.
+This module, pyansys is licensed under the MIT license.